System Settings - General

 - Silent startup - Disable the startup sound.

 - Default template - Choose the default Project Template to use when opening new projects.
-You can save custom Template projects in your User data folder\FL Studio\Projects\Templates and they will be available here also.
+You can use the FILE menu > Save as template' or save custom Template projects in your User data folder\FL Studio\Projects\Templates and they will be available here also.

 - Startup project - Choose from Empty project, Default template or Last used project.